 How can I find out which Cooper tire fits my vehicle?

 Always check the vehicle placard or vehicle owner's manual for the proper tire size.
-Then select the right Cooper tires for your vehicle by using the Tire Selector found on the Cooper Tire web site.
-There you will specify the year and make of your vehicle and be able to view your tire options.
-By selecting a tire option, you can then view the tire, its ratings, and its features and benefits.
+When selecting a tire option, you can then view the tire, its ratings, and its features and benefits.
 ALWAYS check with your local tire dealer to confirm your tire selection, before replacing your tires.
-Cooper tires are sold through independent tire dealers.
-To find a dealer near you, go to www.coopertire.mx and select the dealer locator.
+Cooper tires are sold through independent tire retailers.
+To find a retailer near you, select locate a retailer on the Cooper Tire web site.